Ravens of the Tower of London: Wild ravens in London

 The first two known depictions of ravens in the Tower of London both date from the year 1883.
 One is in a special edition of the newspaper The Pictorial World and the other is from the children's Book London Town, written by Felix Leigh and illustrated by Thomas Crane and Elizabeth Houghton.

 Sax found the one early mention of importation of captive ravens in the 1918 book The Tower from Within by George Younghusband.
 Younghusband stated that the ravens were provided by the 4th Earl of Dunraven (1841–1926).
 The second Earl of Dunraven had been a patron of the druidic scholar, poet, and forger Iolo Morganwg, who convinced the family that their castle in Glamorgan had been the original residence of the raven-god Bran, actually an early king.
 The Earls may have thought of the ravens as avatars of Bran, and wished to assert a spiritual claim over the Tower.

 Geoffrey Parnell, the official Tower of London historian and a member of the Royal Armouries staff, considers the purported ancient history of captive ravens at the Tower to instead be a legend invented during the Victorian era.
 During Parnell's research, despite the superstition that the Crown depends on the continued presence of the ravens, "[he] has found the blunt statement in the records 'there are none left' – and yet the monarchy and the tower have more or less survived".
 This alludes to a period right before the reopening of the Tower after World War II, when the only surviving ravens, the mated pair Mabel and Grip, disappeared from the Tower, perhaps eloping to a nearby wood.
 The story of their escape appeared in several local American papers.

 Parnell has stated that the first captive ravens may have been introduced to the Tower as pets of the staff.
-After "The Raven", a narrative poem by American writer Edgar Allan Poe, was first published in January 1845, the Western world became fascinated with the birds.
+After Edgar Allan Poe's "The Raven", a narrative poem inspired by the talking raven in Charles Dickens's Barnaby Rudge, was first published in January 1845, the Western world became fascinated with the birds.

 Japanese novelist and scholar Natsume Sōseki visited the Tower in 1900.
 He wrote an account published in 1906 reporting a total of six ravens at the Tower as a central focus during and following an execution at the site.
 It was noted, however, that Sōseki's writing style "blends fantasy, history, and present experience".